 The perfection requirements for security trusts constituted in respect of personal property and contractual rights vary, depending on the underlying assets, but generally require notice to the relevant counterparties and registration before the Sole Registry for Security Interests on Movable Assets (Registro Único de Garantías Mobiliarias).
 Security trusts over receivables require notice to the corresponding debtor.
 If the trust assets include shares or other securities, the endorsement of those shares or securities in favour of the trustee is required, in addition to the registration of the security in the share ledger of the company issuing the shares.
 If the security trust is created in respect of other movable assets, physical or virtual delivery thereof to the trustee is required for perfection.

-Similar to an English-law floating charge, the non-possessory pledge allows the creation of a security interest on a fluctuating pool of assets, and may be created in respect of movable tangible or intangible property.
+Similar to an English-law floating charge, the non-possessory pledge allows the creation of a security interest over a fluctuating pool of assets and may be created in respect of movable tangible or intangible property.
 The non-possessory pledge may be granted over a specifically designated set of assets or as a generic or floating pledge.

 The mortgage is defined by law as “a real guarantee created on assets that are not delivered to the creditor but that grant the creditor, in the event of default of a secured obligation, the right to be paid with the value of the assets, with the preference set forth in the law”.
 Mortgages must be created in respect of real property that is specifically identified and, subject to the jurisdiction where the mortgage assets are located, the mortgage may also include the natural accessions of the mortgaged property, such as the rights to any easements, improvements made on the mortgage property by the owner, movable objects permanently affixed to the mortgaged property by the owner and which cannot be removed without damage to the objects or property, and any new buildings built on the mortgaged land.